 - All Group employees take a compulsory annual Ethics & Compliance course based on the principles set out in Kering's Code of Ethics.
-The course is available in the 14 most widely spoken languages within the Group.
+The course is available in the 15 most widely spoken languages within the Group.
 The situations and subjects covered vary from year to year, with the common objective of ensuring that employees will adopt appropriate behavior when faced with the ethics dilemmas they might come across in their everyday working experience.
-In 2021, the course covered (i) compliance and anti-corruption related topics, (ii) diversity and inclusion, and (iii) biodiversity and animal welfare.
-This training also represented an opportunity to raise awareness on the newly published Human Rights Policy. - Training on the Kering Standards for employees of Kering and its Houses and their suppliers was developed and published via the Group's internal website in 2018.
+In 2022, the course covered (i) human rights, (ii) compliance and anti-corruption, (iii) inclusion, and (iv) sustainability (particularly with respect to circularity).
+This training also represented an opportunity to raise awareness on Kering's Human Rights Policy. - Training on the Kering Standards for employees of Kering and its Houses and their suppliers was developed and published via the Group's internal website in 2018.
 This ongoing program takes an informative and educational approach to explaining Kering's minimum requirements on sourcing and processes.
 It provides illustrations and details, notably social, that provide context for why the standards are necessary. - Kering and its Houses also share their commitment towards sustainability through the company internal social networks and leverage them to create and communicate on relevant events. - Several times each year, the Kering Foundation also runs training courses for employees of Kering and its Houses on the issue of domestic violence.
 These courses cover the complexity and impact of domestic violence and provide insight into ways to develop a safe work environment.